 The Task Group was also keen to ensure that any contractors used by the organisation had the appropriate policies in place and met all statutory requirements.
 The Policy Manager explained that whilst contractors were asked whether they adhered to the Equalities Legislation, this was not monitored, and the onus was on the Contractor to ensure that it did so.
 Members raised concerns around this lack of monitoring and wanted to ensure that everyone, wherever possible was treated equally if they were working at or on behalf of the Council.
 In respect of the Equalities Questionnaire completed by Contractors the Task Group were aware that this was in the process of being reviewed and suggested that it may be more appropriate for it to include some reference to ISO or equivalent certification.
-The thinking behind this was that in order to achieve certification the contractor would need to them also.
+The thinking behind this was that in order to achieve certification the contractor would need to ensure that it not only met the requirements of the certification but adhered to them also.
 The provision of such certification would remove the onus from the Council in having to check to ensure that the Contractor adhered to the relevant policies.